 In the previous guide, we learned how to archive files and directories using tar command in Linux.
-Today, we are going to do the same, but using Zip an Unzip programs.
-The zip application is both an archiver and compression utility, so we can use it for archiving, compressing and decompressing files and directories in Unix-like operating systems.
-This zip application is compatible for windows and other os zip application.
+Now we are going to do the same, but using Zip an Unzip programs.
+The zip application is both an archiver and compression utility, so we can use it for archiving, compressing and decompressing files and directories in Linux and Unix-like operating systems.
+This zip application is compatible for windows and other OS zip application.
 However, gzip and bzip2 are the predominant compression applications.
 Now let us see how to archive files and directories in Linux using Zip program.

 Archive Files And Directories In Linux Using Zip Program